OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 September 2023.md

 - MH370 viral video is not actual footage of MH370, but shows a different plane disappearing over Lake Michigan.
 - **4D metallic orbs** (probes) are increasingly seen; used for mind reading, control, and abductions.
-- Underground beings number around **4.6 million**, with 2–2.5 million active on the surface at any time.
 - These beings went underground approximately **14,000 years ago** due to cometary bombardment.

 ---